Can Eastern Bankshares Inc. (EBC) Remain Competitive?

 Is It Worth Investing in Eastern Bankshares Inc. (NASDAQ :EBC) Right Now?

-Eastern Bankshares Inc. (NASDAQ:EBC) scored a price-to-earnings ratio above its average ratio, recording 22.85 x from its present earnings ratio.
+Eastern Bankshares Inc. (NASDAQ:EBC) scored a price-to-earnings ratio above its average ratio, recording 23.08 x from its present earnings ratio.
+Opinions of the stock are interesting as 2 analysts out of 2 who provided ratings for Eastern Bankshares Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

 EBC’s Market Performance

-During the last 5 trading sessions, EBC fell by -3.79%, in comparison to the 20-day moving average.
-In addition, Eastern Bankshares Inc. saw -1.81% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EBC rose by +0.42%.
+In addition, Eastern Bankshares Inc. saw -0.82% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EBC